Stingaree (1934 film): Production

 In June 1933, RKO, then under production chief Merian C. Cooper, purchased rights to the stories as a vehicle for Irene Dunne.
 The story was described as being about an "Australian Robin Hood."

+Producer David Lewis said he was asked to make it by Cooper as he was too busy.
+"After reading it, I found it something less than easy to warm up to," wrote Lewis.
+"Coop knew that but still wanted me to try it."

+Lewis got in Lynn Riggs and Leonard Spiegelglass to write the script which the producer called "a bugger... it was just murder.
+Everything they brought in was loose and undramatic.
+Riggs was a very good dramatist and Spigelgass had an impressive gift for dialogue, but somehow it just didn’t jell.
+Basically it wasn’t much of a story; it had no structure.
+It was about an Australian opera singer who returns to her native land for a tour and is kidnapped by the bandit."
+Lewis brought in a new writer, Becky Gardner, but said "she kept promising to deliver script, but she always had an excuse for not delivering script."
+However the producer said "he finally did a script with some material that would play.
+Her script was very pedestrian, but it was a complete script: it had a beginning, a middle, and an end, which God knows Spigelgass and Riggs had been unable to come up with."

 In October 1933 Dunne signed a new two-year contract with RKO the first film of which was to be Stingaree with Richard Dix, with whom she had made the highly successful Cimarron.
 Later that month RKO announced the male lead would be Leslie Banks with Ernest B. Schoesdak to direct.
 Then Banks left to sign a contract with Fox.

 RKO decided to replace him with John Boles, but he was not available, pushing back shooting so Dunne could make Age of Innocence.
 Then Boles dropped out and RKO decided to use Dix.

+According to Lewis, at one stage Irene Dunne was equivocating about appearing in the film and he considered replacing her with Grace Moore, who wanted to make it.
+However Cooper then resigned as head of production at RKO and was replaced by Padro S Berman who insisted Lewis use Dunne.

 Filming started January 1934.
 Sheep were imported from Camarialla.

+Lewis later wrote " I never knew why Wellman even did the film.
+He had won an Academy Award seven years before and was considered a top director.
+He was also a wild man who proudly hated all producers."

 Reception

 Box Office

 According to RKO records, the film lost the studio $49,000.